AGU-Data/agu-data.github.io/_posts/2026-08-19-Impactful-Datasets.md

 The dimensions of impact are intended to be broad.
 The description below interprets them for datasets and is intended to inspire.

-**People Dimension** - Positive impact on Individuals: education, training, disaster response and prediction **Planet Dimension** - Positive impact on physical systems: geophysical phenomena, conservation, climate, environmental indicators
+**People Dimension** - Positive impact on Individuals: education, training, disaster response and prediction<br>
+**Planet Dimension** - Positive impact on physical systems: geophysical phenomena, conservation, climate, environmental indicators<br>
-**Prosperity Dimension** - Positive impact on socioeconomic systems: economic good, social equity, humanitarian relief, community resilience
+**Prosperity Dimension** - Positive impact on socioeconomic systems: economic good, social equity, humanitarian relief, community resilience<br>

 A commentary published in *AGU Advances* officially launches AGU’s new special collection of data papers called Impactful Datasets in Earth, Space, and Environmental Sciences, hosted by the journal *Earth and Space Science.* This special collection provides an opportunity to celebrate and highlight the people, methods, and ongoing dedication necessary to ensure the best possible data are available and ready for use.